TL;DR

 Codebase-aware specs.
 The AI doesn't plan in a vacuum.
 It reads your repo, knows your file structure, and writes subtasks that reference actual files.
 Generic advice is not an option.

 No ceremony.
 No sprint planning, no backlog grooming, no custom field configuration, no approval chains.
+76% of teams that use Kanban rate it more effective than other methods.
 Open a task, get a plan.

 Works with your AI coding tools.
 If you're building with Cursor, Claude Code, Codex, or Gemini, Tekk is the planning layer that gives those tools real context before they touch your code.